Plyraa/warden/README.md

 Warden is a comprehensive audio analysis system designed for evaluating AI agent call quality.
 It consists of two main components:

 1. **FastAPI Server** - Backend service that handles batch processing of audio files and exposes RESTful API endpoints
-2. **Flask Web UI** - Frontend interface for interactive analysis and visualization of audio data
+2. **Web UI** - Frontend interface for interactive analysis and visualization of audio data served by Waitress

 ### System Architecture